edinburgh-napier/set09121/lectures/lecture5.md

 - A system is made up of a collection of objects.
  - Examples: Mario, mushroom, blocks.
-- Objects are the key component of interest -- from a game point of view we want to work on the level of objects.
+- Objects are the key component of interest -- from a game point of view we want to work at the level of objects.

 ![image](assets/images/mario.jpg) <!-- .element width="70%"  -->